 Don’t think you have to use a soft (0% hardness) round brush.
 There might be an occasion where are a hard brush is needed or even a textured brush.
 By the way, Tool Presets have been superseded for any tool that uses a brush.
 We now use brush presets as of 2018 release of Photoshop.

 Here you can control so many aspects of a brush.
 For dodging and burning this would normally be overkill – you never know though.

 Highlights, Midtones, and Shadows.
-What areas do you want work on?
+What areas do you want to work on?
 Be careful though Shadows, and Highlights range have more impact.
 I recommend working with Midtones initially.

 This is a strange one, as Adobe does not give the word exposure a definitive meaning.
 In my opinion, flow is the more accurate word to describe what Exposure actually does.
 Strength is another word I could use.
-I tend to use it like the flow in the Brush Tool.
+I tend to use it as the flow in the Brush Tool.
 I start low, even as low as 5%.